joskolenberg/Enum/readme.md

     }
 }
 ```
-Of course you can always create your own baseclass if you wish for different attributes on all of your enums.
+Or create your own baseclass if you wish for different attributes on all of your enums.

 Happy coding!